Princess047/alx-system_engineering-devops/0x02-shell_redirections/README.md

 -script 20 Creates a script that removes all letters c and C from input -script 21 reverses its input for task 21
--script 22 displays all users and their home directories, sorted by users
+-script 22 displays all users and their home directories, sorted by users -script 23 finds all empty files and directories in the current directory and all sub-directories